 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these highly unlikely but very serious side effects occur: severe headache, nausea, vomiting, mood changes (e.g., depression, aggressive or violent behavior, and in rare cases thoughts of suicide), yellowing of the skin or eyes, dark urine, stomach pain.
+Get medical help right away if you have any very serious side effects, including: mood changes (e.g., depression, aggressive or violent behavior, and in rare cases thoughts of suicide).

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.